Karluks: Karakhanid period

-Towards 940 the "heathen” Yagma from the southern border seized the Chu valley and the Karluk capital Balasagun.
-The Yagma ruler bore the title Bogra-khan (Camel Khan), very common among Karakhanids.
+Towards 940 the "heathen" Yagma from the southern border seized the Chu river valley and the Karluk capital Balasagun.
+The Yagma ruler bore the title Bogra Khan (Camel Khan), very common among Karakhanids.
 The Yagma quickly proceeded to take control of all Karluk lands.
 In the 10th and 12th centuries, the lands on both sides of the principal chain of the Tian Shan were united under the rule of the Karakhanid Ilek-khans (Khans of the Land) or simply Karakhanids (Great Khans).
 The Karakhanid state was divided into fiefs which soon became independent.

 The Kara-Khanid Khanate was founded in the 9th century from a confederation of Karluks, Chigils, Yagmas, and other tribes.
 Later in the 10th century a Karakhanid Sultan Satuq Bughra Khan converted to Islam.
 His son Musa made Islam a state religion in 960.
 The empire occupied modern northern Iran and parts of Central Asia.
-This region remained under Karakhanid, and for varying periods it remained an independent vassal of Seljuk and Kara-Khitan.
-The Karakhanid khanate ended when the last ruler of its western Khanate was killed by the Khwarezmids in 1212.
+This region remained under the Karakhanids, but for varying periods it was an autonomous vassal of Seljuks and Kara-Khitans.
+The Karakhanid Khanate ended when the last ruler of its western khanate was killed by the Khwarezmids in 1212.
 Both the Kara-Khitans and the Khwarezmids were later destroyed by the Mongol invasion.

-The name Khāqāniyya was given to the Qarluks who inhabited Kāshghar and Bālāsāghūn, the inhabitants were not Uighur however their language has been retroactively labelled as Uighur by scholars.
+The name Khāqāniyya was given to the Karluks who inhabited Kashgar and Balasagun, whose inhabitants were not Uyghur however their language has been retroactively labelled as Uyghur by scholars.